2FOR1 Admission: £6

-Today, the House is open to the public with a collection relating to Johnson.
-Often described by visitors as a hidden gem, 17 Gough Square is a tranquil spot in the midst of the bustling City and offers visitors a research library with regular exhibits, restored interiors and a wealth of original features, including unique panelled doors, an open staircase and even Georgian anti-burglary devices!
+Today, the House is open to the public with a collection relating to Johnson, a research library, restored interiors and a wealth of original features.
+Often described by visitors as a hidden gem, 17 Gough Square is a tranquil spot in the midst of the bustling City.

 Monday - Saturday 11.00-17.00